 Pupils may attend AP from one to five days a week and bespoke packages are agreed with pupils and parents/carers and are implemented in order to best meet the needs of our individual pupils.

-Whilst attending any AP pupils remain on roll at Lindsworth School and their progress, which includes; Behaviour, attendance and academic outcomes is monitored closely by school.
-We have a dedicate member of the Pastoral and Support Team who maintains close working relationships with the AP’s and monitors the progress of our pupils.
+Whilst attending any AP pupils remain on roll at Lindsworth School and their progress, which includes; behaviour, attendance and academic outcomes is monitored closely by school.
+We have a dedicated member of the Pastoral and Support Team who maintains close working relationships with the AP’s and monitors the progress of our pupils.
 This member of staff will visit the AP’s and our pupils at least fortnightly.

 For those pupils who attend AP for one day a week as part of their option subjects in year 11 they will have a member of the PALS team accompany them each week.
 This will continue until the pupils, parent/carers and school are confident that the pupils can manage independently at the AP’s.
 The school aims for pupils to become independent on these one day a week courses by the Spring half term.
 This process will support the year 11 pupil’s transition into post 16.